smcc811/school-actvities/23-Project-3/02-Homework/README.md

 * Must be backed by a MySQL or MongoDB database with a Sequelize or Mongoose ORM

-* Must have both GET and POST routes for retrieving and adding new data
+* Must have CRUD routes for at least one model.

 * Must deploy this application using Heroku with data.
 Follow our guide on [deploying MERN applications to Heroku](../04-Important/MERNHerokuDeploy.md) to do so.